Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

 According to the orthodox quantum theory, an observable is associated with a Hermitian operator $\hat{A}$ that describes the measurement process.
 Such an operator fulfills $\hat{A} \ket{u_i} = a_i\ket{u_i}$, $\{\ket{u_i}\}$ being its eigenstates.
 Therefore, $P_i = \braket{\psi}{u_i}\braket{u_i}{\psi}$ so that we can write:

-where we use $a_i\ket{u_i} = \hat{A} \ket{u_i}$ and we have identified the expression $\sum_{i = 1}^{I} \ket{u_i}\bra{u_i}$ as the identity because of the orthonormality of the eigenstates.
+where we have used $a_i\ket{u_i} = \hat{A} \ket{u_i}$ and we have identified the expression $\sum_{i = 1}^{I} \ket{u_i}\bra{u_i}$ as the identity because of the orthonormality of the eigenstates.
 Therefore, we can compute the mean value of an ensemble of experiments from \eref{om.meanvalue_0bservable} by only knowing the wave function and the operator (without knowing either the eigenstates or the outcome values and their probabilities).
-Therefore, we have been able to compute mean values within the orthodox quantum interpretation without directly mentioning the wave function ``collapse.''
+Thus, we have been able to compute mean values within the orthodox quantum interpretation without directly mentioning the wave function collapse.